simula67/codex/README.md

 # The Codex

-This project aims to help the consumer acquire all the knowledge that is usually not taught in school.
+This project aims to help the consumer acquire a good chunk of the knowledge that is important but usually not taught in school.